ADA Fights for California Schoolkids

-Dwight Holing has lived with type 1 diabetes for 42 years.
+Dwight Holing has lived with type 1 diabetes for more than 40 years.
 He is an author and communications consultant.
 He and his daughter, attorney Mary Holing, had ringside seats at the California Supreme Court during an important hearing about students’ access to insulin.

-The California Supreme Court decided this case on Aug.
+Good news: The California Supreme Court decided this case on Aug.
 12, 2013.
-For an update (good news!), click HERE.